MMazzini1/Leader-Election-Visualizer/README.md

 ## What´s this?

-This repository contains an example of a working implementation of **Leader Election** and **Service Registry** algorithms implementations with **ZooKeeper**.
+This repository contains an example of a working implementation of **Leader Election** and **Service Discovery** implementations with **ZooKeeper**.
 In addition, it has a web server serving a front-end that allows for the **visualization of the cluster's state**.
 The whole application, including a ZooKeeper instance, is dockerized and can be run with a single docker-compose command.

 ## How to run?